CtrlK

 Specificity

-The description only names the tool ('Jest Test Generator') without describing any concrete actions.
-It doesn't explain what the skill actually does - no mention of generating test files, writing assertions, mocking, or any specific capabilities.
+The description names the domain ('Jest Test Generator') but provides no concrete actions.
+It doesn't describe what the skill actually does—no mention of generating test files, writing assertions, mocking dependencies, or any specific capabilities.

 1 / 3